HEASARC/xspec_localmodels/propfluc/README.md

+# Propagating fluctuations in the mass accretion rate of a precessing flow as a power spectral model for black hole binaries: propfluc

 This model and description are due to <a href="https://www2.physics.ox.ac.uk/contacts/people/ingrama">Adam Ingram</a>.

+## Description

 <p>
 The power spectrum of black hole binaries (BHBs) in the rise to outburst